How "Black Panther: Wakanda Forever" Honors Chadwick Boseman and King T'Challa

-Feige continued, "To honor the legacy that Chad helped us build through his portrayal of the king of Wakanda, we want to continue to explore the world of Wakanda and all of the rich and varied characters introduced in the first film."
+"Chadwick Boseman was an immensely talented actor and an inspirational individual who affected all of our lives professionally and personally," said Marvel President Kevin Feige, per Deadline.
+"His portrayal of T'Challa the Black Panther is iconic and transcends iteration of the character in any other medium from Marvel's past.
+To honor the legacy that Chad helped us build through his portrayal of the king of Wakanda, we want to continue to explore the world of Wakanda and all of the rich and varied characters introduced in the first film."

-Marvel producer Nate Moore, who worked on the first Black Panther, reflected on the decision not to recast for the sequel during a recent appearance on the podcast The Ringer-Verse.
+Marvel producer Nate Moore, who worked on the first "Black Panther" movie, reflected on the decision not to recast Boseman's character for the sequel during the Nov.
+12, 2021, episode of the "Ringer-Verse" podcast.
 "I'm being quite honest.
-You will not see T'Challa in the MCU 616 universe," he said.
-"We couldn't do it."
-Moore explained that he and director Ryan Coogler had a "fast conversation" following Boseman's death about the potential of recasting and ultimately concluded that since "so much of T'Challa in the MCU on the screen . . . is tied to Chadwick's performance," it didn't seem right to replace him.
+You will not see T'Challa in the [Marvel Cinematic Universe] 616 universe.
+We couldn't do it," he said.
+Moore explained that he and director Ryan Coogler had a "fast conversation" following Boseman's death about the potential of recasting and ultimately decided that since "so much of T'Challa in the MCU on the screen . . . is tied to Chadwick's performance," it didn't seem right to replace him.

-Boseman first appeared in the MCU during Captain America: Civil War before stepping into the coveted suit for Black Panther.
+Boseman first appeared in the MCU during "Captain America: Civil War" before he stepped into his coveted suit for "Black Panther."
 The Coogler-directed film shattered box-office records and ushered in a much-needed standard of onscreen representation in the superhero world.

-Unsurprisingly, the Black Panther sequel was set into motion as part of Marvel's Phase Four, in which Boseman was expected to return as the lead.
-However, after news of Boseman's death, fans requested that the role of King T'Challa not be recast.
-Black Panther viewers hoped the MCU wouldn't replace Boseman with another actor, and instead suggested Letitia Wright's Shuri become the leader of Wakanda.
+Unsurprisingly, "Black Panther: Wakanda Forever" was set into motion to help wrap up Marvel's Phase Four in which Boseman was expected to return as the lead.
+However, after news of his death, fans requested King T'Challa not be recast and instead suggested Letitia Wright's Shuri become the leader of Wakanda.